NikolasGiouros/PythonElevatorProject/README.md

 # Elevator Simulation Project

-## Overview
-This project simulates the movement of an elevator in a building with multiple floors.
-The goal is to move residents between floors until the elevator reaches an empty state on the roof.
+This project is an evacuation simulation plan that models the movement of an elevator in a building with multiple floors during an evacuation scenario.
+The goal is to efficiently transport residents between floors until the elevator reaches an empty state on the roof.

 ## Algorithms Used
 - Depth-First Search (DFS)